animator/learn-python/README.md

 These instructions have to be provided in **machine language** or **low level language** (0s and 1s) that is difficult to read or write for a human being.

 This led to the invention of **high-level programming languages** in which programs can be easily written and managed.
-The human-readable programs written using high-level languages are converted into computer-readable machine code or bytecode using **compilers** or **interpreters**.
+The human-readable programs written using high-level languages are converted into computer-readable machine code or byte-code using **compilers** or **interpreters**.

 There are many high-level programming languages that are currently in wide use.